- The causes of the black screen After a crash, they can be physical, software or internal connections.

 2. Flex problems or internal connections

-One of the most common causes after a crash is the disconnection of the cable that connects the screen to the motherboard (known as flex).
-This can happen even if the glass is intact and everything else is working.
+One of the most common causes of damage after an impact is the disconnection of the cable that connects the screen to the motherboard (known as the flex cable).
+This can happen even if the screen is intact and everything else is working.

 Can it be fixed at home?
-In theory, yes, but it's risky if you don't have experience opening cell phones.
-The process involves removing the back cover, locating the screen flex cable, and pressing it back in.
-If, after gently pressing the area (hold the phone firmly by the edges for a couple of seconds), the screen "wakes up," you've been in luck, and the best course of action is to take it to a repair shop for a permanent fix.
+In theory, yes, but it's risky if you don't have experience opening phones.
+The process involves removing the back cover, locating the screen's flex cable, and pressing it to reconnect it.
+If, after gently pressing the area (hold the phone firmly by the edges for a couple of seconds), the screen 'wakes up,' you're in luck, but the wisest course of action is to take it to a repair shop for a permanent fix.

 Please note that tampering with the interior without knowledge can cause irreparable damage.